pascscha/stucard/README.md

-# stucard
+# StuCard
-Participates in all StuCard contests
+This program logs in to your StuCard account with your credentials and participates in all contests that are publicly available at the moment.